py-pdf/fpdf2/docs/Tables.md

 ![](table_with_images.jpg)

-By default, images height & width are constrained by the row height (based on text content) and the column width.
-To render bigger images, you can set the `line_height` to increase the row height, or pass `img_fill_width=True` to `.cell()`:
+**Incompatible Change in release 2.7.7:**
+Up to release 2.7.6, each table cell could only contain either a chunk of text or a single image. and images with `img_fill_width=False` were automatically scaled to match the height of the text cells in the same row.

+With release 2.7.7, there is now complete freedom to combine text and images in a cell in any sequence.
+Because of that, this automatic image scaling doesn't make sense anymore and has been removed.
+To scale images, you now can use the `TableCell.image()` method and supply an explicit height (and/or width).

+To scale any images to the full cell width, you can still use `img_fill_width=True` argument to `.cell()` or the `fill_width=True` argument to `TableCell.image()`.

 ```python
                     row.cell(img=datum, img_fill_width=True)